 Non-dischargeable debts cannot be cleared by a bankruptcy proceeding.
 These debts include some student loans, state, federal, and local taxes, child support, and alimony.

 Objections To Discharge

-There are some other debts that cannot be discharged if the creditor chooses to object to any discharge.
+There are some debts that cannot be discharged if the creditor objects to them.
 These can include debts that arose as part of a marital settlement or divorce.

-In the above cases, the creditor may, or may not object, and that will decide whether they are exempted or not.
+In the above cases, the creditor may or may not object, and that can decide whether they are exempted or not.

 Cash advances made within 70 days of filing for bankruptcy may also become non-dischargeable.

 In general, student loans are non-dischargeable.
 However, bankruptcy can discharge certain student loans.
 It can discharge debt where the amount was higher than tuition fees, study materials, and classrooms.
 Loans for unaccredited colleges and training programs may also be discharged.
 Loans to cover living expenses for medical and dental residencies may also be dischargeable.

 Students enrolled in less than half of the expected full-time course may also have their loans discharged.
 They are still expected to pay for student loans but may be considered similar to consumer debt.
 In short, they may have these forgiven when they file for bankruptcy.

 There are other reasons why a court may declare items as non-dischargeable.
 Some examples include where a debtor hides assets, transfers assets, or destroys financial records to hide information from creditors.